cyanreg/avtransport/draft-qproto-spec.md

 ICC profile packets
 -------------------
-Embedding of ICC profiles for accurate color reproduction is supported.
-Embedding of ICC profiles for accurate color reproduction is supported.
+Embedding of ICC profiles for accurate color reproduction is supported.</br>
 The following structure MUST be followed:

 | Data                    | Name              |    Fixed value | Description                                                                                          |